jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - The shift from warm interior design (e.g. carpets, low ceilings) to modern styles (metal, minimalist) have caused the increase in noise in hospitality establishments.
 And it’s not only a design choice; the discomfort encourages higher sales or faster turnover, and they’re cheaper to outfit and clean.
 [131]
 - Often tiredness is simply having too much CO2 from a lack of fresh air (office, driving, etc).
 Try fresh air before more coffee.
 [135]
 - Offgassinging is bad, and new goods do it a lot, so get old or used.
 It's especially bad for babies - don't paint their room the week before they arrive (or don't paint it at all, they don't care) [135]
+- The story of how an LSD-crazed hippie realised how we could replicate DNA (PCR), which has gone on to save millions of lives.
+[155]

 ## Nature